 After-school clubs can have costs.
 A published clubs programme indicates a nominal per-session charge for many clubs, with some variation by club.
 That is not unusual, but it is worth factoring into weekly logistics and budget.

 Ranking context needs nuance.
-The 2024 combined expected standard outcome is above the England average, yet the overall FindMySchool ranking position sits in a lower England band.
+The current combined expected standard outcome is 60%, and the overall FindMySchool ranking position sits around the middle of the national distribution.
 Parents should read the granular results, not just one summary indicator.

 For families seeking a Catholic primary with clear routines, strong behaviour expectations, and a well-organised wraparound day, this is an attractive option.
-The October 2024 inspection narrative emphasises a happy climate and strong safeguarding, and the 2024 Key Stage 2 results sit above the England average on the combined expected standard measure.
+The October 2024 inspection narrative emphasises a happy climate and strong safeguarding, and the current Key Stage 2 results show a more mixed but broadly secure attainment profile.

 Best suited to families who value a faith-informed school culture and who can engage early with admissions paperwork, particularly if aiming for faith-priority criteria.
 The main barrier is admission, not what happens once a place is secured.

 The most recent ungraded inspection in October 2024 reported that the school has taken effective action to maintain the standards from the previous inspection, and it describes a happy, welcoming culture with exemplary behaviour.
-In 2024, 69% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.

 Reception admissions are coordinated by Wirral Council and places are allocated using published oversubscription criteria.
 Because the school is oversubscribed on the entry route measured, families should check how criteria and distance apply to their address, and keep realistic fallback preferences.